-As of 2016, the top earning CPhTs were found in the state of Washington, followed by California, Alaska, North Dakota and Oregon.
+The top earning CPhTs were found in the state of Washington, followed by California, Alaska, North Dakota and Oregon.
 The highest earning Pharm Techs were employed by state, local and private hospitals, followed by general merchandise stores, grocery stores and lastly pharmacies and drug stores.

 Unions, Groups, Social Media, and Associations